The Role of Pseudo-labels in Self-training Linear Classifiers on High-dimensional Gaussian Mixture Data: Analysis of RS solution

 \subsection{Small regularization limit: perturbative analysis}

 According to the observations made in the previous subsection, to obtain a good classifier with long iterations of ST, the best strategy is to accumulate small parameter updates by using small regularizations and underparametrized setups at each iteration.
 To gain a deeper understanding of the behavior of ST when $T\gg1$ and $\lambda_U\ll1$, we consider a perturbative analysis.
+This is a formal perturbative analysis of the self-consistent equations predicted in Section~\ref{subsec:rs free energy}.
+Accordingly, Predictions \ref{pred: smoothing}, \ref{pred: differential equation}, and \ref{pred: squared loss} are conditional on Predictions \ref{pred: rs generating functional w}--\ref{pred: u effective average} and on the assumptions stated below.
+In particular, the existence and uniform validity of the expansion in $\lambda_U$ and the continuum limit are not established in a rigorous sense.
+Proposition \ref{prop: best direction} is a direct concequence of Prediction \ref{pred: differential equation}.